Don’t Pat Your Head to Death

 Six Scalp Soothing Tools

-Yes, I know what you are thinking: can't you just use something pointy or pat your head until the itching stops?
-Of course, you can; you are free to do what you please ladies but just know that there are more efficient ways to relieve yourself of that annoying itch.
+I know what you are thinking: can't you just use something pointy or pat your head until the itching stops?
+Of course, you can; you are free to do what you please, ladies, but know there are more efficient ways to relieve yourself of that annoying itch.

 Rat Tail Combs

-Yes, using the end of a rat tail comb will help sooth the constant itching of your weave.
+Yes, using the end of a rat tail comb will help soothe your weave's constant itching.
 This styling tool has been around for decades and helps with more than just combing and parting your hair.
-I've found that the rat tail combs work the best for getting to those tight, hard to reach spots.
-Definitely, one of the most iconic soothing tools for itchy weaves.
+I've found that the rat tail combs work best to get to those tight, hard-to-reach spots—one of the most iconic soothing tools for itchy weaves.

-Scalp massaging brushesThese things work wonders on the scalp, and they feel amazing!
-You are probably familiar with that part of the shampoo when your stylist brushes your hair, and it just feels so good and tingles?
+These things work wonders on the scalp, and they feel amazing!
+You are probably familiar with that part of the shampoo process when your stylist brushes your hair, and you melt a little in the chair because it feels so amazing and gives you the chills.
 This brush is what they use, the scalp massaging brush.

-Scalp Bliss Itch Calming Dipstix SetThis is nothing like the other tools mentioned, but this might just be the answer you ladies were seeking.
-Not only is this tool not a probing pointer that scratches, but it’s also an organic serum that helps relieve that itchy sensation.
-This soothing scalp tool can be applied directly to the scalp before, during or after you have your hair extensions installed.
+This is nothing like the other tools mentioned, but this might be the answer you ladies have been searching for.
+This tool is a probing pointer that scratches and an organic serum that helps relieve that itchy sensation.
+This soothing scalp tool can be applied directly to the scalp before, during, or after your hair extensions are installed.
 With many organic ingredients and nourishing oils, this tool will be sure to help out with itching.

-Natural remedies for scalp itchingYou can make the concoction that works for you and spray it on your scalp before and during the install of your weave.
-One that works well for me is apple cider vinegar or witch hazel, water and Seabreeze.
+You can make the concoction that works for you and spray it on your scalp before and during the install of your weave.
+One that works well for me is apple cider vinegar or witch hazel combined with water and Seabreeze.

 Reasons why your scalp is itchy

-Along with the right duo of shampoo and conditioner, you always need to make sure that your scalp isn't irritated before or during the install.
+Along with the right duo of shampoo and conditioner, you always need to ensure that your scalp isn't irritated before or during installation.
 Make sure that your stylist isn't braiding your hair too tight.
-Weaving too tightly can cause the scalp to tense up which will cause irritation which leads to dryness, therefore creating an itchy weave.
+Weaving too tightly can cause the scalp to tense up, which will cause irritation that leads to dryness and scabs, creating an itchy weave.

 Your Braid foundation is too tight

 Make sure your stylist isn't braiding too tightly together.
 Braiding too closely together leaves little to no breathing room for your scalp.
 What does something do when it cannot breathe?
-It will suffocate and so can your scalp.
+It will suffocate, and so can your scalp.